-- Online Application and Fee - Identification: scanned version of the 1st page of the applicant's passport or Government ID. - Bachelor's Degree or equivalent, or University diploma - University transcripts - English Proficiency, if previous schooling has not been in English or if the student is a Non-Native English speaker. - CV/ Resume describing professional and academic experiences - Letter of Intent and Motivation for Program Acceptance: 250 word letter indicating intentions and interest
+- Online Application and Fee - Identification: scanned version of the 1st page of the applicant's passport or Government ID. - Bachelor's Degree or equivalent, or University diploma - University transcripts - English Proficiency, if previous schooling has not been in English or if the student is a non-native English speaker (IELTS: 6.0, TOEFL: 75, or equivalent). - CV/ Resume describing professional and academic experiences - Letter of Intent and Motivation for Program Acceptance: 250-word letter indicating intentions and interest